jpodwys/prefetch/README.md

 * Customization: disable an interaction and set a prefetch delay for hover events
 * Automatically works with dynamically added links
 * Identify any number of containers and add more after initialization
+* Identify links to never prefetch even if they're within a prefetchable container
 * Tracks links so a single link is not requested multiple times
 * Prevents attempting to prefetch [links that cannot/should not be prefetched](#what-links-are-prefetchable)
 * [Packaged as a UMD](http://bob.yexley.net/umd-javascript-that-runs-anywhere/)--compatible with CommonJS, AMD, and global scope